 Survey Finding Aid

 A finding aid index to the survey records with brief information about each survey is listed below by county.
-Survey records are available by request through the Research Room at the SC Archives and History Center.
-The SC Historic Properties Record (SCHPR) is our searchable database that contains an increasing number of digitized survey records.
+Survey records are available by request through the Research Room at the SC Archives and History Center, or via the SC Historic Properties Record (SCHPR) and SC Electronic Records Archive (SCERA), our searchable web portals that contain an increasing number of digitized survey and National Register records.
 See also Historic Contexts/Survey Reports for select countywide, municipal, and thematic survey reports.
+Finding aid orientation document.